Joe Deters: 1998 - Ohio State Treasurer Election

 With endorsements from the Ohio Fraternal Order of Police and Ohio Certified Public Accountants, Deters sought to capture the position of State Treasurer, promising to ensure the safety of public monies and diversify the state’s debt portfolio.
 He defeated Democrat John Donofrio, earning 70 percent of the vote.

 2002 - Ohio State Treasurer Election

 In 2002, Deters battled Democrat Mary O. Boyle, a former State Legislator, for re-election to the Treasurer seat.
-If re-elected, Deters sought to continue the process of digitizing the office, receiving and distributing money electronically.
-A close race, Deters won the reelection after capturing roughly 53 percent of the vote.
+He pledged to continue the process of digitizing the office and receiving and distributing money electronically.
+He won re-election with 53 percent of the vote.

 2004 - Hamilton County Prosecuting Attorney Election

-Deters entered the 2004 Prosecutor race after then-Hamilton County Prosecutor Michael Allen withdrew amid allegations of sexual harassment.
-Given that this was also a Presidential Election year, Deters felt it was crucial to enter so that Republicans could retain viability and legitimacy within the region.
-A write-in candidate, he faced Democrat Fanon Rucker, who previously served as an Assistant Prosecutor for the City of Cincinnati.
-Deters eventually won with 57 percent of the vote.
+Deters entered the 2004 Prosecutor race after then-Hamilton County Prosecutor Michael K. Allen withdrew amid allegations of sexual harassment.
+Given that this was also a presidential election year, Deters felt it was crucial to enter so that Republicans could retain viability and legitimacy within the region.
+A write-in candidate, Deters faced democrat Fanon Rucker, who previously served as an assistant prosecutor for the City of Cincinnati.
+Deters won with 57 percent of the vote.